cpuXguy/vanilla_zeta/README.md

 The exact interpretation of the value is simple - the closer it approaches '1', the better the convergence, which often indicates more accurate results.<br>

 ATTENTION to Output[4] - Result Verification / Trust:<br>
 This feature provides good assistance in getting a feel for the quality of the results – however, the statement about the correctness of the results may be incorrect!
-To gain additional confidence, it makes sense to use other algorithms for deriving the zeta values and make comparisons.
+To gain additional confidence, it makes sense to use other algorithms for deriving the Zeta values and make comparisons.